entropyxyz/entropy-docs/docs/01-Intro.md

 These programs have three distinct access modes.
 'Public' where anyone can submit a request to sign a message, 'Private' where the user themselves holds a key-share and participates in the signing process, and 'Permissioned' where the program itself defines the logic as to who may submit a signature request.

+Programs are defined in WebAssembly and stored on chain.
+They are mutable and may be updated by signing a transaction using the 'application key' which is defined during initial registration.
+There are plans for governance mechanisms for managing program updates as an organization, or issuing emergency fixes.

 Entropy's threshold signature scheme uses ECDSA, with support for signing EVM and bitcoin transactions, as well as arbitrary data, and support for other signature schemes is planned.

 The Entropy blockchain is used for storing the Programs associated with a set of key-shares, giving consensus about which validator nodes hold which keyshares, and provides a mechanism for excluding nodes which do not adhere to the signing protocol.

 An initial use case for entropy is a decentralized Asset Custodian, where the Program defines under what conditions funds or assets can be moved.
+For assets belonging to an individual, this would use private access.
+An organisation, whose members change over time, would use permissioned access, and the program could be updated whenever the status of group members changes.

+Further use cases for Entropy programs include intent settlement and attestations.

 There's a lot to unpack here.
 What's an Asset Custodian?
 Why would we need a chain, and how do we guarantee that it will be decentralized?
 How does this relate to a multisignature?
 What's the deal with the TSS?
 This post unpacks all that and more.